Job Title: NSF RET Summer Fellows

 NSF RET Fellow Opportunity

-Job description: The NSF Spatiotemporal Innovation Center (STC) is advertising two summer fellow opportunity for in-service or pre-service K-12 teachers.
-The 2019 summer fellows will observe/participate in one or multiple spatiotemporal innovation projects funded by 10+ agencies and companies.
+Job description: The NSF Spatiotemporal Innovation Center (STC) is recruiting three summer fellow opportunity for in-service or pre-service K-12 teachers.
+The 2023 summer fellows will observe/participate in one or multiple spatiotemporal innovation projects funded by 10+ agencies and companies.
 The positions are funded by the NSF Research Experience for Teachers (RET) program.
-STC, a collaboration between George Mason University (GMU), University of California-Santa Barbara (UCSB) and Harvard, conducts STEM research and development with partners in academia, state and federal agencies, industry, and non-governmental organizations.
+STC, a collaboration between George Mason University (GMU) and Harvard University, conducts STEM research and development with partners in academia, state and federal agencies, industry, and non-governmental organizations.
 This RET summer fellow opportunity supports K-12 teachers, specifically in-service or pre-service teachers, to participate in spatiotemporal research at GMU.
 Outcomes of this RET program will provide participants with novel STEM-based lesson module plans and State of the Art classroom activities.

-NSF RET Summer Fellows will receive travel support to a professional conference (e.g. the 2019 Annual Meeting of the National Council for Geographic Education) to present the outcomes of this RET summer fellowship.
+NSF RET Summer Fellows will receive travel support to a professional conference (e.g. the 2023 Annual Meeting of the National Council for Education) to present the outcomes of this RET summer fellowship.
 Participants are also encouraged to publish the outcomes of this research experience in an educational journal.

 For more information about NSF RET program, please visit http://www.nsf.gov/funding/pgm_summ.jsp?pims_id=5736